Black Clover season 2: Japanese

-In Japan, Avex Pictures released the second season of the anime on DVD and Blu-ray in five "chapter" volumes, with the sixth volume released on April 6, 2019, and the tenth volume released on January 31, 2020.
+In Japan, Avex Pictures released the season on DVD and Blu-ray in five "chapter" volumes, with the sixth volume released on April 6, 2019, and the tenth volume released on January 31, 2020.

 English

-In North America, Crunchyroll & Funimation released the series on Blu-ray and DVD combination sets.
+In North America, Crunchyroll and Funimation released the season on Blu-ray and DVD combination sets, which was labelled as the second of the series.
 The first volume was released on October 1, 2019, and the fifth and final volume of the season released on June 30, 2020.
 The third and fifth volumes were also released in limited edition sets.
 Funimation also distributes the series in Australia and New Zealand via Madman Entertainment, and via Manga Entertainment in the United Kingdom and Ireland.